LorenzoLeonardini/Brontosaurus/README.md

 Keeping in mind that this problem cannot be completely solved, **Brontosaurus** has a nice tool to help you make your forms a little bit more secure.

 This works by generating a hidden random token every time the form page is loaded.
-The token is than sent to the server together with the form data and checked if the same of the one saved in session.
-The user could have multiple browser tabs opened and to support that _the last 20 tokens_ are saved in session (I plan to make that number customizable).
+The token is than sent to the server together with the form data and checked if its the same one saved in session.
+The user could have multiple browser tabs opened and to support that _the last 20 tokens_ are saved in session (that number is customizable, check the [configuration](#configuration) section).

 The code you need on the form page is the following: